MediaArea/MediaAreaXml/DataDictionary.md

 -------------------|----------------------------------------------------
 Definition         | The `data` elements document the lowest-level and most granular aspect of the file's contents.
 Examples           | `<data offset="552" name="Data">Lavf56.40.101</data>`
-Repeatbility       | Repeatable
+Repeatability      | Repeatable
 Obligation         | Optional

 Attribute          | offset
 -------------------|----------------------------------------------------
 Definition         | The `offset` is an integer that expresses the location of the `data` or `block` within a digital file relative to the start of the file, measured in octets.
 Examples           | `0`, `1000`, `298346234`
-Repeatbility       | Repeatable
+Repeatability      | Repeatable
 Obligation         | Optional

 Attribute          | name
 -------------------|----------------------------------------------------
 Definition         | The `name` attribute stores a label associated with the `block` or `data`.
 The `name` may provide a human-readable label as gathered from the file format's associated specification or the `name` may provide an unprocessed identifier as used internally within the file's structure.
 Examples           | `TimecodeScale`
-Repeatbility       | Repeatable
+Repeatability      | Repeatable
 Obligation         | Optional

 Attribute          | info
 -------------------|----------------------------------------------------
 Definition         | The `info` attribute stores values that have been gathered or interpretted from the `block` or `data` by MediaInfo's file parsers.
 Examples           |
-Repeatbility       | Repeatable
+Repeatability      | Repeatable
 Obligation         | Optional

 Attribute          | info2
 -------------------|----------------------------------------------------
 Definition         | Same as `info` but provides additional contextual information.
 Examples           |
-Repeatbility       | Repeatable
+Repeatability      | Repeatable
 Obligation         | Optional

 Attribute          | info3
 -------------------|----------------------------------------------------
 Definition         | Same as `info` but provides additional contextual information Examples           |
-Repeatbility       | Repeatable
+Repeatability      | Repeatable
 Obligation         | Optional

 Attribute          | info4
 -------------------|----------------------------------------------------
 Definition         | Same as `info` but provides additional contextual information Examples           |
-Repeatbility       | Repeatable
+Repeatability      | Repeatable
 Obligation         | Optional